 Hihi are generally regarded as seasonally territorial where males will aggressively defend distinct areas during the breeding season.
-Sometimes these areas are occupied by these same males year round, however with less exclusivity.
-Female hihi initiate nest building from late September and in a typical season – on Tiritiri Matangi Island at least – approximately half of these females will attempt a second clutch.
+Sometimes these areas are occupied by these same males year-round, however with less exclusivity.
+Female hihi initiate nest building from late September and in a typical season some of these females will attempt a second clutch.

 Hihi are a cavity nesting species with a clutch size of between 3 â€“ 5 small white eggs.
 Cavities are usually located high up live mature trees of a variety of native species.
 They also readily use artificial nest boxes when mature trees with cavities are limited.
 Females take sole responsibility for incubation and do so for about 14 days before hatching.
 Nestlings are then cared for by both the female and male, although itâ€™s the female who does most of the work.
 Hatching success is generally low in this species and even when the majority of eggs hatch the survival of all nestlings is unlikely.
 The nestlings grow in the nest for about 30 days before fledging and then remain dependant on their parents as fledglings for a few weeks.

 The hihi mating system is extreme to say the least.
 The best way to describe them is that they are highly promiscuous with intense competition for breeding opportunities.
 Although the majority of hihi attempt to breed as socially monogamous pairs in this environment, there are variations on this theme with frequent evidence of polygyny, polyandry and polygynandry.
 The socially paired male will also engage in a mixed reproductive strategy he becomes an extraâ€“pair male at other nests once his own female is no longer fertile.